trustcrypto/documentation-theme-jekyll/pages/mydoc/importpgp.md

 *   Ensure OnlyKey is unlocked
 *   Hold the 6 button down for more than 5 seconds, and then release, you will see the light turn off.
-*   Re-enter your PIN, you will see the OnlyKey LED fade in and out continuously (Red if OnlyKey Color) while in config mode.
+*   Re-enter your PIN, you will see the OnlyKey LED flash red while in config mode.

 {% include callout.html content="**Step 4.** Paste the copied private key into the OpenPGP Private Key (PEM Format) box.
 Ensure *Auto Load* is selected as Slot, enter the same passphrase you used with Keybase, Protonmail, or Mailvelope.
 When finished select Save to OnlyKey" type="default" %}